Lissy93/dashy/docs/getting-started.md

 #### Netlify
 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/lissy93/dashy)

 [Netlify](https://www.netlify.com/) offers Git-based serverless cloud hosting for web applications.
 Their services are free to use for personal use, and they support deployment from both public and private repos, as well as direct file upload.
+The free plan also allows you to use your own custom domain or sub-domain, and is easy to setup.

 To deploy Dashy to Netlify, use the following link
 ```